 Wilma Wever has been featured as Alumni of the Month for OperaWorks.
 A Dutch native, she was heard in an interview on the Dutch National Radio prior to a Musical Theater Concert Tour in Europe in 2005.

-As a freelance author Wilma Wever published 3 articles in the Classical Singer Magazine; Sing without Fear, Battling Academic Pressures and That's It in 2004, 2007 and 2014.
+As a freelance author Wilma Wever published several articles in the Classical Singer Magazine on how to excel in your career.

-As a recipient of the ‘Lotte Pulvermacher-Egers’ Humanities Award Ms. Wever graduated from Mannes College of Music in New York and received her MA from Hunter College.
+As a recipient of the ‘Lotte Pulvermacher-Egers’ Humanities Award Ms. Wever graduated from Mannes College of Music in New York and received her MA from Hunter College with full scholarship.